 - Once the character was projected onto the wood I traced the outline with a sharpie.
 I did this with each character.
 Some of the characters, like King Candy, were too big to fit on the 4×8 piece of wood so I had to alter the outline a bit.

-- Next I used a jigsaw to cut the character out.
-This may be something you need to ask someone else to do (public works, a volunteer facilities personnel, etc.).
+- Next, I used a jigsaw to cut the character out.
+This may be something you need to ask someone else to do (public works, maintenance man, a volunteer facilities personnel, etc.).

 - Then we sanded the edges to make them nice and smooth.

-- We have someone on staff that is a good painter and she went to work.
+- We have someone on staff that can paint very well and she went to work.
 Most people can do the basic painting after the character is traced out.
 That’s really all you’ll need to do.
 Our artist did some shading and mixing of colors to make it pop.

 We created all of the characters in the image above except for the beaver and Lord Licorice.
 We also created signs that you seen in the game.
 This we did freehand though, not with the projector.